TERREMEMBER/znbase/docs/content/stable/deploy/checklist.md

 **Additional considerations**

-For typical OLTP workloads, YugabyteDB performance improves with more aggregate CPU in the cluster.
+For typical OLTP workloads, ZNbaseDB performance improves with more aggregate CPU in the cluster.
 You can achieve this by using larger nodes or adding more nodes to a cluster.
 Note that if you do not have enough CPUs, this will show up as higher latencies and eventually dropped requests.

 Memory depends on your application query pattern.
 Writes require memory but only up to a certain point (say 4GB, but if you have a write-heavy workload you may need a little more).
 Beyond that, more memory generally helps improve the read throughput and latencies by caching data in the internal cache.
 If you do not have enough memory to fit the read working set, then you will typically experience higher read latencies because data has to be read from disk.
 Having a faster disk could help in some of these cases.

-YugabyteDB explicitly manages a block cache, and doesn't need the entire data set to fit in memory.
+ZNbaseDB explicitly manages a block cache, and doesn't need the entire data set to fit in memory.
 It does not rely on OS to keep data in its buffers.
-If you give YugabyteDB sufficient memory data accessed and present in block cache will stay in memory.
+If you give ZNbaseDB sufficient memory data accessed and present in block cache will stay in memory.

 ### Verify support for SSE2

-YugabyteDB requires SSE2 instruction set support, which was introduced into Intel chips with the Pentium 4 in 2001 and AMD processors in 2003.
+ZNbaseDB requires SSE2 instruction set support, which was introduced into Intel chips with the Pentium 4 in 2001 and AMD processors in 2003.
 Most systems produced in the last several years are equipped with SSE2.
-YugabyteDB requires this instruction set.
+ZNbaseDB requires this instruction set.

 To verify that your system supports SSE2, run the following command: